CODE-AXION/CODE-AXION/README.md

   - Dynamic & Reusable Code
   - Efficient | Clean & Well Commended Codes
   - Detailed Documentation
-  - Strong Security With OOP Concepts, Prepared Statements | With Security Tools And Testing
+  - Strong Security With OOP Concepts, With Security Tools And Testing
   - Can Be Applied On any Website
   - Advance Fast Filters
   - Full CRUD System